vasilakisfil/Introspected-REST/README.md

 >
 An API that can change the state of the client without needing the latter to change.

-Given that, how can we have a simpler model than `REST`, yet have the same functionality of `REST`?
+Given that, how can we have a simpler model than `REST`, yet derive the same functionality of `REST`?

 As we will show, `Introspected REST` is an API architectural style that solves that.